Baxter International (NYSE:BAX) Price Target Raised to $91.00

-Baxter International (NYSE:BAX) had its target price boosted by research analysts at UBS Group from $88.00 to $91.00 in a research report issued on Friday, The Fly reports.
-The firm presently has a “neutral” rating on the medical instruments supplier’s stock.
-UBS Group’s target price points to a potential upside of 10.50% from the stock’s current price.
+Baxter International (NYSE:BAX) had its target price hoisted by Stifel Nicolaus from $90.00 to $91.00 in a research report sent to investors on Friday morning, Briefing.com reports.
+They currently have a buy rating on the medical instruments supplier’s stock.

-Other analysts have also issued research reports about the company.
-Morgan Stanley decreased their price objective on Baxter International from $110.00 to $105.00 and set an “overweight” rating on the stock in a report on Friday.
-The Goldman Sachs Group started coverage on Baxter International in a research report on Friday, February 11th.
-They set a “neutral” rating and a $91.00 target price for the company.
-JPMorgan Chase & Co. started coverage on Baxter International in a research report on Friday, December 17th.
-They set an “overweight” rating for the company.
-KeyCorp cut their target price on Baxter International from $98.00 to $95.00 and set an “overweight” rating for the company in a research report on Friday.
-Finally, Raymond James cut their target price on Baxter International from $99.00 to $96.00 and set an “outperform” rating for the company in a research report on Friday.
-Three equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, Baxter International presently has an average rating of “Buy” and a consensus target price of $95.38.
+A number of other equities research analysts also recently issued reports on BAX.
+Raymond James decreased their price target on shares of Baxter International from $99.00 to $96.00 and set an outperform rating on the stock in a research note on Friday.
+Citigroup assumed coverage on shares of Baxter International in a research note on Friday, January 7th.
+They set a buy rating and a $101.00 price target on the stock.
+Zacks Investment Research raised shares of Baxter International from a hold rating to a strong-buy rating and set a $99.00 price target on the stock in a research note on Monday, January 17th.
+Morgan Stanley reduced their target price on shares of Baxter International from $110.00 to $105.00 and set an overweight rating on the stock in a research note on Friday.
+Finally, UBS Group increased their target price on shares of Baxter International from $88.00 to $91.00 and gave the company a neutral rating in a research note on Friday.
+Three research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, Baxter International presently has an average rating of Buy and an average price target of $95.38.

 About Baxter International